betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/betAngelTippingAutomation.md

 ---
 ###- Selecting your markets

-We decided we only wanted to bet on the gallops races at Geelong, so we used the markets menu to navigate to Geelong, then multi-selected all the win markets by holding down the control key and clicking on each win market.
+We've decided we only wanted to bet on the gallops races at Geelong, so we used the markets menu to navigate to Geelong, then multi-selected all the win markets by holding down the control key and clicking on each win market.

 If you wanted to include all horse or greyhound races for a day you could use the 'quick picks' tab.